MrDeadNasty/ZombieNpcs/README.md

   - Hesitates before firing — slow to pull the trigger
   - Moves slower than a normal NPC
   - Can be given a health multiplier to make them tankier
-  - Is disarmed of ranged weapons and given melee only (knife)
+  - (if possible) Is disarmed of ranged weapons and given melee only (knife) or accuracy/spread for weapons if melee not possible.

 NPC FIGHTERS